JakeSteam/rp.lc/readme.md

 ## What can it do currently?

-It can load an image from `/input/` and perform a set of rules on it.
+It can load an image from `/input/` and perform a set of JSON-derived rules on it.
 These rules identify the most common border pixel, colour all matching pixels blue, and all other pixels green.

 These rules are currently hardcoded in `Main.kt` (soon to be in JSON), this is their logic flow: